 Additional Merchant Services

-Once your payment requirements are determined, it is beneficial to know if a payment gateway provider offers additional merchant services.
-The ability to work with one party to provide a consolidated payment gateway and other essential elements, such as a merchant account or POS system, can make it easier to manage the day-to-day operations of an online business.
+Once you determine your payment requirements, it is beneficial to know if a payment gateway provider offers additional merchant services.
+The ability to work with one party to provide a consolidated payment gateway and other essential payment features, such as a merchant account or POS system, can make it easier to manage the day-to-day operations of your online business.

 >> Supporting Post: How To Set Up a Merchant Account